mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 default (unless mongocryptdBypassSpawn=true), mongocryptd MUST be spawned by the driver.
 Spawning MUST include the command line argument --idleShutdownTimeoutSecs.
-If the user does not supply one through extraOptions.mongocryptdSpawnArgs, then the driver MUST append --idleShutdownTimeoutSecs=60 to the arguments.
+If the user does not supply one through extraOptions.mongocryptdSpawnArgs (which may be either in the form "--idleShutdownTimeoutSecs=60" or as two consecutive arguments ["--idleShutdownTimeoutSecs", 60], then the driver MUST append --idleShutdownTimeoutSecs=60 to the arguments.
 This tells mongocryptd to automatically terminate after 60 seconds of non-use.
+The stdout and stderr of the spawned process MUST not be exposed in the driver (e.g. redirect to /dev/null).
+Users can pass the argument --logpath to extraOptions.mongocryptdSpawnArgs if they need to inspect mongocryptd logs.

 Upon construction, the ClientEncryption MUST create a MongoClient to mongocryptd configured with serverSelectionTimeoutMS=1000.